justEbun/alx-low_level_programming/README.md

-This is a repo for c programming
+This is for c programming